SamuelLBau/Deep_Gaming/README.rst

 python run_test_demo.py [--env <env_name>]:
     #By default, this will run the MsPacman demo, as a decent sample network has been provided
-    #It will generate a .gif file of the episode
+    #It will generate a .gif file of the episode (See final print statements)
+    #Gifs can't be displayed on the server, so we recommend copying and running them on another machine

     #You can choose to run a different environment by adding a --env <environment_name> flag
     #You can choose how many episodes to run (only best will be rendered) by adding --n_iter <#> flag